Fornaxian/skynet_portal/README.md

 The portal uses a few commandline flags for configuration:

  * `--listen` the address this server will listen on.
 Defaults to `:8082`
- * `--res` the directory there the resouces are stored.
+ * `--res` the directory where the resouces are stored.
 This should point at the `res` directory in this repository.
 Defaults to `res`
  * `--siad-url` the URL of the `siad` API to use.
 Defaults to `http://127.0.0.1:9980`